MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/create-edit-service-csh.md

    - Select the **Organizational Unit** to define the unit to which the selected resource should belong to.
    - Select **Resource Categories**  and select **Resource Characteristics** to define the categories for the resource.
    - Select **Preferred Resource** to display resource options.
-When only preferred resources are selected on a requirement, any one of the available resources from the list of preferred resources are selected as per the time slot.
-When preferred resources are selected along with the resource category on a requirement, any one of the available resources from the list of preferred resource and which belongs to the resource category are selected as per the time slot.
+When you select only preferred resources on a requirement, any one of the available resources from the list of preferred resources are selected as per the time slot.
+When you select preferred resources along with the resource category on a requirement, any one of the available resources from the list of preferred resource that belongs to the resource category are selected as per the time slot.
    - Select **Sort Option** to sort according to most and least business impact.
    - Provide **Effort Required**.
 When you book resources, this option helps you view all the resources that satisfy the minimum effort requirement.
 For example, if the effort required is defined as 100, only the resources with the capacity value of 100 and more are displayed in the list while booking the service in the schedule board.